bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 We have seen the most important  sorting algorithms so far and all of them have worst-case running time at least Ω(n lg n).
 The natural question to ask is: Can we do better than Θ(n lg n) in the worst-case?
 We introduce the concept of lower bound, and show that sorting lower bound in the comparison model of computation is Ω(n lg n).
 We describe a couple of different ways to sort which do not use the comparison model and under certain assumptions achieve linear time (bucket sort and counting sort).
 This concludes the module on sorting.

-This week we introduce a new problem: the __selection__ problem.
+The second topic this week is the __selection__ problem.
 Given a set S of n elements, {x_1, x_2, ..., x_n} and an integer k (1 ≤ k ≤ n), find the kth smallest element in S. We describe several ideas for solving this problem, culminating with an elegant and ingenious algorithm that runs in O(n) worst-case.

 __Objectives:__
 * Understand the comparison-based sorting lower bound, when it applies and what assumptions it makes